-Hi!
-You’re probably wondering what the heck is going on right now, seeing as we’re right in the middle of a mini apple fest & this pumpkin pie you see before your eyes has exactly zero apples in it.
+Hi friends!
+You’re probably wondering what’s going on right now, seeing as we’re right in the middle of an apple fest & this pumpkin pie has exactly 0 apples in it.
 Well, I thought we needed a break from the apple fest, just this once.
-After this post we will return to our scheduled apple bakes for the remaining two posts, sound good?
-Excellent.
+After this, we will return to our scheduled apple bakes.
 Now though, let’s talk pumpkin pie.
-If I’m being honest, I’ve never been much interested in either making or eating pumpkin pie, having only ever had one bite before & thinking, “Hell no.” Then comes along Boyfriend, my pumpkin-obsessed other half who loves pumpkin pancakes & pumpkin cheesecake, but has never before tried a pumpkin pie.
-Can you see how I got roped into baking this?
+If I’m being honest, I’ve never been interested in either making or eating pumpkin pie.
+Then Boyfriend came along.
+My lovely partner loves pumpkin pancakes & pumpkin cheesecake, but has never before tried a pumpkin pie.
+Can you see where I’m going?

 In fairness, Boyfriend makes 98.7% of the dinners we eat, so I kinda sorta owed him.
-(Also, it was hard to come up with reasons not to make pumpkin pie when we came across stacks of pumpkin puree on sale in town the other day.)
-The man wanted pumpkin pie, so I caved & tried my hand at making the American classic.
-While I was trying hard to be enthusiastic in any way at all about the end result, Boyfriend could barely wait for the pie to set fully.
-It was like seeing a child on Christmas morning, making the whole thing just so worth it, regardless of the end product.
-In all of his excitement, he tried to convince me it would definitely be “the best thing you’ve ever baked!” & I have to admit that I was starting to think maybe it wouldn’t be half bad after all.
+The man wanted pumpkin pie, so I caved & tried my hand at the American classic.
+Boyfriend could barely wait for the pie to be finished.
+It was like seeing a child on Christmas morning – he was so excited!
+He even tried to convince me it would definitely be “the best thing you’ve ever baked!”.
+I have to admit, I was starting to think maybe it wouldn’t be half bad after all.

-Friends, do you want to hear the whole truth & nothing but the truth?
-Here it is: we were both utterly underwhelmed.
+Here’s the truth: we were both utterly underwhelmed.
 You see, the things is, it tasted like pumpkin.
-Well no, it just kinda tasted only like cinnamon & spices, but it also had the strange consistency of baby food almost?
-Seriously, are all pumpkin pies like this?
-I’m prone to thinking yes, as the one I tried a few years back was much the same, except it was covered in a thick layer of pecan praline – possibly (I’m just realizing) to disguise the weird pumpkin taste & texture?
-Honestly, what is the big attraction?
-I mean, there’s no way this would even be up here if it weren’t for the pretty edible flowers I used as decoration (thank you, Evelyn!), & even still I don’t have a recipe for you.
-This just isn’t something I can get behind & talk you into baking, because it simply isn’t worth it.
-We offloaded our pie onto three different families, (all of whom stated they’ve tried it before & didn’t like it, but would try mine anyways) & the only good feedback that came was that I “nailed the pie crust”.
+Well no, it tasted of cinnamon & spices, but it also had the strange consistency of baby food almost?
+Are all pumpkin pies like this?
+I’m leaning towards a yes.
+What is the big attraction?
+The only reason I’m sharing this here is because of my pretty edible flowers (thank you, Evelyn!).
+I don’t even have a recipe for you, because it simply isn’t worth sharing.
+We offloaded our pie to three different families, and the only good feedback that came was that I “nailed the pie crust”.
 Need I say more?